nus-cs2103-AY2122S1/tp/docs/UserGuide2101.md

 **A**: No, only Intern Watcher currently only supports single save files.

 **Q**: I couldn't start Intern Watcher by double-clicking on the file, what should I do?<br>
-**A**: Go to terminal and type `java -jar internwatcher.jar` command to launch Intern Watcher.
+**A**: Open your command prompt by searching for "Command Prompt"(Windows) or "Terminal"(MacOS).
+From there, type `java -jar internwatcher.jar` and press enter to launch Intern Watcher.

 **Q**: Why is my applicant list empty?<br>
-**A**: To protect the user from malicious save files, Intern Watcher resets the applicant list if the save file is corrupted.
+**A**: To protect the user from malicious save files, Intern Watcher resets the applicant list if the save file has been corrupted.
 Revert the save to your last backup, or contact us if you need help.

 **Q**: Why does my command not work?<br>
-**A**: Firstly check if the command is spelled correctly in the specified format.
+**A**: Firstly check if the command is in the specified format.
 If it is, it could be due to a mismatch in the input fields' [specifications](#specification-of-fields).

 **Q**: Is my data automatically saved?<br>
 **A**: Yes, Intern Watcher saves automatically after every command.There is no need to save manually.